 I headed out to the beautiful Tirol region where I quickly realised that there is plenty to do other than just skiing.
 Here’s my list of the the best things to do in Austria in winter.

 At the end, I’ve included a map of all the places in this post.

 Tirol is a western Austrian state in the Alps, known for its snowy ski resorts in the winter and beautiful hiking paths during the summer.
 What many people don’t realise is that Tobogganing (‘Sledding’ or ‘Rodeln’ in German) is one of the most popular things to do in Tirol in winter (other than skiing) among the locals and is becoming increasingly popular with tourists too.

 There are over 750 kilometres of well-groomed toboggan runs across the Tirol region and the somewhat more unusual winter sport is easy for anyone to pick up.
-Unlike skiing in Austria, Tobogganing doesn’t require prior experience of the sport or for you to take beginners classes.
+Unlike skiing, Tobogganing doesn’t require prior experience of the sport or for you to take beginners classes.
 All you need is a quick run through of how to brake and handle corners, then you’ll be whizzing down the runs at speeds of up to 20-30mph almost immediately.

 Don’t let the speed put you off – as someone who fell off her sled several times in the beginning, all you’ll do is roll into a soft pile of snow at the edge of the run which is actually more fun than scary.

 Many Tiroleans buy their own toboggans from master craftsmen in the region who specialise in making the special sleds by hand, such as family producer Gallzeiner Rodeln who I had the pleasure of visiting at their factory.
 However, it is also possible to hire toboggans from local sports shops, chair lifts/cable cars or even the small mountain huts on many routes.